tnakatani/cs6601_assignment_2/README.md

 ### The Game

- The rules of Isolation game are simple.In our version, there are two players and one game piece.
-Two players take turns placing the game piece on different squares of a 7-by-7 grid.
-At the beginning of the game, first player places the piece on any unoccupied square.
-From that point on, the piece move like a Queen in chess (any number of squares vertically, horizontally, or diagonally).
-The square that was previously occupying is blocked and cannot be moved for remainder of the game.
-The queen can’t move through the blocked portion of the board.
+ The rules of Dead-end Isolation are simple.
+There are two players, one game piece and a 7-by-7 grid of squares.
+At the beginning of the game, the first player places the piece on any square.
+From that point on, the players altenate turns moving the piece like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
+When the piece is moved, the square that was previously occupied is blocked.
+That square can not be used for the remainder of the game.
+The piece can not move through blocked squares.
 The first player who is unable to move loses.

 ### The Files